All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Maintenance Dose Strategies: Do You Stay at the Full Dose?

 Not necessarily.
-Many providers use a phased approach to semaglutide treatment that adjusts the dose based on where you are in your path.
+Many providers use a phased approach to semaglutide treatment that adjusts the dose based on where you're in your path.
+For a complete cost breakdown, see our compare GLP-1 providers.

 Illustration for How Long Take Semaglutide